 is from Latin Hunnus

-IDA f English, German, Swedish, Norwegian, Danish, Dutch, Italian, Spanish, Portuguese, Hungarian, Slovene, Croatian, Ancient Germanic
+Ida f English, German, Swedish, Norwegian, Danish, Dutch, Italian, Polish, Hungarian, Slovak, Slovene, Ancient Germanic

 Derived from the Germanic element id

 .
 The Normans brought this name to England, though it eventually died out there in the Middle Ages.
 It was strongly revived in the 19th century, in part due to the heroine in Alfred Lord Tennyson's poem The Princess

-IMRE m Hungarian
+Imre m Hungarian

-Hungarian form of EMMERICH
+Hungarian form of Emmerich

 .
 This was the name of an 11th-century Hungarian saint, the son of Saint Istvan.
 He is also known as Emeric.

-IRMA f German, English, Dutch, Finnish, Spanish, Italian, Georgian, Lithuanian, Hungarian (Rare), Ancient Germanic
+Irma f German, English, Dutch, Finnish, Spanish, Italian, Georgian, Lithuanian, Hungarian, Slovene, Ancient Germanic

 German short form of names beginning with the Germanic element ermen

-, which meant "whole, universal".
-It is thus related to EMMA... [more]
+.
+It is thus related to Emma

 István m Hungarian

 From the name of an ancient Hungarian tribe.
-Since the 19th century it has been used as a Hungarian form of EUGENE
+Since the 19th century it has been used as a Hungarian form of Eugene

 Jolánka f Hungarian (Rare)

-Created by the Hungarian writer András Dugonics for the main character in his book 'Jólánka, Etelkának Leánya
+Created by the Hungarian writer András Dugonics for the main character in his novel Jólánka, Etelkának Leánya

-meaning "good girl" or possibly on the name YOLANDA
+meaning "good girl" or possibly on the name Yolanda

-KÁLMÁN m Hungarian
+Kálmán m Hungarian

 .
 This was the name of a 12th-century king of Hungary.
 It was also borne in the 13th-century by the first king of Galicia-Volhynia, who was also a member of the Hungarian Árpád royal family.
 This name has been frequently confused with Koloman

 Kincső f Hungarian

 Derived from Hungarian kincs

 .
 This name was created by Hungarian author Mór Jókai in The Novel of the Next Century

 Lara 1 f Russian, English, German, French, Italian, Spanish, Portuguese, Dutch, Hungarian, Slovene, Croatian

-Russian short form of LARISA
+Russian short form of Larisa

 .
 It was introduced to the English-speaking world by a character from Boris Pasternak's novel Doctor Zhivago

-LÁSZLÓ m Hungarian
+László m Hungarian

-Hungarian form of VLADISLAV
+Hungarian form of Vladislav

 .
 Saint László was an 11th-century king of Hungary, looked upon as the embodiment of Christian virtue and bravery.

-LAURA f English, Spanish, Italian, Portuguese, Romanian, Finnish, Estonian, Hungarian, Polish, Slovene, Croatian, Swedish, Norwegian, Danish, German, Dutch, Late Roman
+Laura f English, Spanish, Italian, Portuguese, Romanian, Catalan, Finnish, Estonian, Hungarian, Polish, Slovene, Croatian, Czech, Slovak, Swedish, Norwegian, Danish, German, Dutch, Lithuanian, Latvian, Late Roman

 Feminine form of the Late Latin name Laurus